 sudo pacman -S --needed mate mate-extra ttf-freefont lightdm lightdm-gtk-greeter

 This is just a reference.
 You can also install the ones you require.

 sudo pacman -S --needed firefox vlc filezilla leafpad xscreensaver archlinux-wallpaper

-Now it’s time to enable the display manager and network manager as service.
-So that next time you log on, they can run automatically by systemd.
+Now it’s time to enable the display manager and network manager as a service.
+So that the next time you log on, they can run automatically by systemd.

 systemctl enable lightdm systemctl enable NetworkManager

 You should see a login prompt on the MATE desktop if all goes well.

 And you can now log in using the user ID and password which you just created.
 A superfast and legacy MATE Desktop would welcome you.

 I hope this guide helps you create your own Arch Linux environment with a legacy MATE desktop from scratch.
 Please let me know if you run into trouble using the comment box below.